TimSiebert1/ADOLC.jl/docs/src/lib/derivative_modes.md

 ```

 ## Partial-Format
-The Partial-Format mimics the notation of the mixed-partial, as used above.
-The entry of the vector at index $$i$$ is the derivative degree corresponding to the derivative direction $$x_i$$.
+The Partial-Format leverages a more natural scheme to define the mixed-partial.
+The entry of a partial at index $$i$$ is the derivative degree corresponding to the derivative direction $$x_i$$.
 Therefore, `partials` is given as
 ```math
 [
  [2, 3, 0, 0],